VincentTLe/pairs-trading-sector-etf/docs/research_log.md

 ### Lessons Learned

-1. **Academic ≠ Practical** - Vidyamurthy's 0.75σ optimal threshold is theoretically correct but empirically unprofitable
+1. **Academic ≠ Practical** - Using hardcoded 0.75σ for all pairs (misunderstanding of Vidyamurthy Ch.8) is empirically unprofitable.
+Each pair needs its own computed optimal threshold.
 2. **QMA Level 2 is Essential** - Fixed exit params prevent Rolling Beta Trap
 3. **Cross-Validation is Non-Negotiable** - Without it, we fooled ourselves with $9K fake profits
 4. **Stop-Loss is Double-Edged** - Protects capital but kills mean-reversion before completion